-HDOT NEWS RELEASE: SAFE ROUTES TO SCHOOL CALL FOR APPLICATIONSPosted on Jul 17, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: SAFE ROUTES TO SCHOOL CALL FOR APPLICATIONSPosted on Jul 17, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) is seeking applications to plan, develop, implement and evaluate eligible Safe Routes to School (SRTS) infrastructure and non-infrastructure projects.
 A call for applications is available at the following link.